alexmr1/nc-news-front/README.md

 ## How to run the project locally

-1. Clone the repository: `bash git clone https://github.com/alexmr1/nc-news-front.git ` .
+1. Clone the repository: `git clone https://github.com/alexmr1/nc-news-front.git` .
 2.  cd nc-news-front
-3. Run `bash npm install `
+3. Run `npm install `
-4. Install axios - `bash npm install axios`
+4. Install axios - ` npm install axios`
-5. Run `bash npm start` to view the project in your browser.
+5. Run `npm start` to view the project in your browser.

 ## React App Info